 Our rigorous grant review process and focus on the full spectrum of breast cancer research, education, advocacy and other cause related work establishes the Foundation as a respected leader in the breast cancer community.

 Our commitment to funding breast cancer research is strong, and in fact, the Foundation is committed to a national research funding opportunity, the Canadian Breast Cancer Foundation National Grant Competition.

 Breast cancer is a complex disease that affects people’s lives in many ways.
 The Canadian Breast Cancer Foundation’s vision is to create a future without breast cancer by working collaboratively to fund, support and advocate for relevant and innovative breast cancer research, meaningful education and awareness programs, early diagnosis and effective treatment, and a positive quality of life for those living with breast cancer.

 Grant Funding Priorities

 Major funding priorities range from supporting an improved quality of life for those diagnosed with breast cancer, to increasing knowledge with regard to risk reduction practices and the benefits of early detection.
-Research Grants:
+Postdoctoral Fellowship Grants: